Lee Harvey Oswald: Murder

-Ruby's motive
+Jack Ruby's motive

 Ruby later said he had been distraught over Kennedy's death and that his motive for killing Oswald was "saving Mrs. Kennedy the discomfiture of coming back to trial".
 Others have hypothesized that Ruby was part of a conspiracy.
 G. Robert Blakey, chief counsel for the House Select Committee on Assassinations from 1977 to 1979, said: "The most plausible explanation for the murder of Oswald by Jack Ruby was that Ruby had stalked him on behalf of organized crime, trying to reach him on at least three occasions in the forty-eight hours before he silenced him forever."

 Burial

 Miller Funeral Home had great difficulty finding a cemetery willing to accept Oswald's remains; Rose Hill Cemetery in Fort Worth eventually agreed.
-A Lutheran reverend reluctantly agreed to officiate but then failed to appear.
+A Lutheran minister reluctantly agreed to officiate but then failed to appear.
 Reverend Louis Saunders of the Fort Worth Council of Churches volunteered, saying that "someone had to help this family".
 He performed a brief graveside service under heavy guard on November 25.
 Reporters covering the burial were asked to act as pallbearers.

-Oswald's original tombstone, which gave his full name, birth date, and death date, was stolen four years after the assassination, and his mother replaced it with a marker simply inscribed Oswald.
+Oswald's original marker, with his full name, birth date, and death date, was stolen four years after the assassination.
+His mother replaced it with a marker simply inscribed Oswald.
+The stolen marker was later found.
 His mother's body was buried beside his in 1981.

-A claim that a look-alike Russian agent was buried in place of Oswald led to the body's exhumation on October 4, 1981.
+A claim by Michael Eddowes in The Oswald File (1975) that a look-alike Russian agent was buried in place of Oswald led to the body's exhumation on October 4, 1981.
 Dental records confirmed it was Oswald.
-The remains were reburied in a new coffin because of water damage to the original.
+The remains were reburied in a new coffin because of extensive water damage to the original.

-In 2010, Miller Funeral Home employed a Los Angeles auction house to sell the original coffin to an anonymous bidder for $87,468.
-The sale was halted after Oswald's brother Robert (1934–2017) sued to reclaim the coffin.
+In 2010, Miller Funeral Home employed a Los Angeles auction house to sell the original mole-skin covered pine coffin to an anonymous bidder for $87,468.
+The sale was halted after Oswald's brother, Robert (1934–2017), sued to reclaim the coffin.
 In 2015, a district judge in Tarrant County, Texas, ruled that the funeral home intentionally concealed the existence of the coffin from Robert Oswald, who had originally purchased it and believed that it had been discarded after the exhumation, and ordered it returned to Robert Oswald along with damages equal to the sale price.
 Robert Oswald's attorney stated that the coffin would likely be destroyed "as soon as possible".